Men and women who are arrested in Orange County will be taken to the Orange County Intake Release Center (“IRC”). Once booked, men

 Orange, CA 92868

-Visiting hours at the Theo Lacy Jail are Friday through Sunday from 8:00am to 6:00pm with the last check-in at 5:30pm.
-The inmates at this facility are allowed to have one 30-minute visit per day from a maximum of two adults and one child under the age of 5.
-Minors may only visit an inmate without an adult if they are a direct blood relative of the inmate.
+Visiting hours at the Theo Lacy Jail are Friday through Monday from 8:00am to 5:00pm.
+Appointments must be scheduled at least 24 hours in advance.
+The inmates at this facility are allowed to have one 30-minute visit per day from a maximum of two adults and two children.
+Minors must be supervised by adults at all times.